johnfelipe/vector-tiles/src/pages/reference/mapbox-streets-v5.md

 {{ <SourceLayerTypes /> }}

-In CartoCSS you can select just one or two of the 3 types by filtering on the special `mapnik::geometry_type` property.
+In CartoCSS you can select one or two of the 3 types by filtering on the special `mapnik::geometry_type` property.

 _CartoCSS examples:_